damusss/mili/guide/style.md

 ## Circle Style

-The following styles modify the appearance of the circle/ellipse component (draws using `pygame.draw.circle` and `pygame.draw.ellipse`)
+The following styles modify the appearance of the circle/ellipse component (draws using `pygame.draw.(aa)circle` and `pygame.draw.ellipse`)

 | Name | Type/Value | Description | Default |
 | ------------ | ------------ | ------------ | ------------ |